gilch/hissp/docs/glossary.rst

       An object meant for evaluation;
       a Hissp expression for passing to the Hissp compiler.

+   subform
+      A `form` nested inside a tuple form; a Hissp subexpression.
+      An (e.g.) `params tuple` isn't a `form`, so it's not a subform either, but a default argument inside it would be.
+      Similarly, macro arguments don't necessarily count as subforms.

    special form
       A `form` special-cased `in the compiler <hissp.compiler.Compiler.special>`.
       These are tuples beginning with either a ``quote`` or ``lambda`` `str atom`.